 The word Pangolin comes from ‘penggulung,’ a Malay word for roller.
 Pangolins are the only mammals wholly covered in scale.
 These scales are used to protect themselves from predators in the wild.
 When startled, a pangolin will cover its head with its front legs, exposing its scales to any potential predator.
 If touched or grabbed pangolins will roll up into a ball, while the sharp scales on the tail can be used to lash out.

 Pangolins eat ants, termites and larvae and are often known as “the scaly anteater.”
-Because they have no teeth, pangolins pick up food with their sticky tongues, which can sometimes reach lengths greater than the animal’s body.
+Because they have no teeth, pangolins pick up food with their sticky tongues.

 THERE ARE EIGHT SPECIES OF PANGOLIN